Azure-Samples/active-directory-verifiable-credentials/README.md

 # Verifiable Credentials Code Sample

-This code sample demonstrates how to use Microsoft's Azure Active Directory Verifiable Credential preview to issue and consume verifiable credentials.
+This code sample demonstrates how to use Microsoft's Azure Active Directory Verifiable Credentials preview to issue and consume verifiable credentials.

 ## About this sample

 Welcome to Azure Active Directory Verifiable Credentials.
-In this hello world code sample, we'll teach you to issue your first verifiable credential: a Verified Credential Ninja Card.
-You'll then use this card to prove to a verifier that you are a Verified Credential Ninja, mastered in the art of digital credentialing.
+In this hello world code sample, we'll teach you to issue your first verifiable credential: a Verified Credential Expert Card.
+You'll then use this card to prove to a verifier that you are a Verified Credential Expert, mastered in the art of digital credentialing.

 ![Screenshot of a verifiable ninja card](./img/verifiedcredentialexpert-card.png)